 Most visitors stick to two areas.
 The first is the Frascati region which you may recognize as the home of Frascati wines.
 This is the main production area for Castelli Romani wines which in turn are some of the most trustworthy staples of Roman wine bars and restaurants.
 Wines from this region are quite easy-going, mostly light on the palate and (happily) on light on the wallet too.
 The day-to-day choice of Romans, Frascati wines are a popular choice for trattoria and osteria house wines.
 It’s hardly surprising then that the biggest draw to Frascati and maybe the whole of Castelli Romani, is the chance of a visit to and lunch in a local vineyard.
 If you’re interested in taking a Frascati wine tour, check out our wine-and-lunch guided group tour here.
 Or for more information on the area and the wines see our Frascati blog post here.

-Ariccia is one of the quieter of the Castelli Romani with a real lived-in feel, the central castle is still private property.
-For views consider Genzanzo and Tuscolo the latter of which has a 1st century amphitheatre and one of Italy’s most beautiful panoramas, taking in the lakes, Castelli Romani and even the sea beyond – best viewed at sunset.
+Ariccia is one of the quieter of the Castelli Romani with a real, lived-in feel; the central castle is still private property.
+For views, consider Genzanzo and Tuscola, the latter of which has a 1st-century amphitheater and one of Italy’s most beautiful panoramas, taking in the lakes, Castelli Romani and even the sea beyond – best viewed at sunset.

 While the best way to see Frascati is on an organized day tour, it’s worth renting a car and driving around the rest of the region if you have a second day to visit.
 Some of the towns are serviced by Cotral bus routes, and Lago di Albano is accessible by train from Rome’s Termini Station, but the smaller towns and attractions are usually difficult and often downright impossible to reach without private transport.

 Check out our full list of day tours from Rome today!